Harlene Anderson is a contemporary psychologist who has pioneered the use of collaborative and postmodern therapeutic methods.

-Harlene Anderson, Ph.D. is one of the founders of the Houston Galveston Institute, as well as a founder of both Access Success and the Taos Institute.
+Harlene Anderson, PhD, is one of the founders of the Houston Galveston Institute, as well as a founder of both Access Success and the Taos Institute.
 Dr. Anderson has helped thousands of people through the use of her collaborative theory, which was developed with Dr. Harold A. Goolishian (1924–1991).
 She works with organizations, teams, families, couples, and individuals to foster improved communication and solution-based strategies, implementing a unique and proven technique that allows positive outcomes for people who have been resistant to other forms of therapeutic treatment.

 Contribution to Psychology

 The theory strives to allow clients to engage their own curiosity, interest, and creative abilities to develop a dialogue that elicits team cooperation and enhancement.
 This model has been successfully applied across a broad range of sectors.
 Managers and organizations have been positively impacted by the coaching and insight they gain from Dr. Anderson.
 She uses her vast expertise in human understanding to develop a bridge of communication for the clients she works with.
-Collaborative Therapy is a viable treatment option for people who have co-morbid disorders, specifically Bipolar, Schizophrenia, psychosis, and substance abuse issues.
-Additionally, Collaborate Therapy has proven successful in many body image disorders including anorexia nervosa, body dysmorphic disorder, and other issues that may lead to extreme depression or obsessive-compulsive behaviors.
+Collaborative therapy is a viable treatment option for people who have comorbid disorders, specifically bipolar, schizophrenia, psychosis, and substance abuse issues.
+Additionally, collaborative therapy has proven successful in many body image disorders including anorexia nervosa, body dysmorphic disorder, and other issues that may lead to extreme depression or obsessive-compulsive behaviors.